PerlAlien/App-af/README.md

 #### -f | --file

 The [alienfile](https://metacpan.org/pod/alienfile).
-If neither this option, nor `-c` is specifid, then `alienfile` in the current directory will be assumed.
+If neither this option, nor `-c` is specified, then `alienfile` in the current directory will be assumed.

 #### -c | --class

-Get the [alienfile](https://metacpan.org/pod/alienfile) from the already installe Alien module.
+Get the [alienfile](https://metacpan.org/pod/alienfile) from the already installed Alien module.

 #### -l | --local